25-MDDN242/letterforms-hayley-c/README.md

 * 'solidVar7': Solid bezier second anchor point X
 * 'solidVar8': Solid bezier second anchor point Y

-The letters interpolate through a twisting motion, making the old letter appear to be whisked away before forming the new letter.
-It is worth noting that interaction.html does not highlight the complete interpolation of the lined bezier curves, as the
+Note: Interaction.html does not highlight the complete interpolation of the lined bezier curves, as the letters reach the target coordinates at 33% and 66%.
+Therefore, the interpolation is is not shown to its full extent.

 ### Process